 Gnr Hazegrove was captured at Tol, had his hands tied behind his back and was marched into kunai grass and shot without warning and hit in the back and the Japanese threw palm fronds over the bodies then departed.
 After freeing himself, he reached the beach and found two others who cared for him.

 Collins was shot from behind in the shoulder, wrists and back.
 When alone, he fled and wandered the bush for three days then returned to Tol finding other Australians including Major Palmer and joined a group led by Frank Holland that crossed to the north coast and was able to escape on the MV Lakatoi.
-Another survivor was Robinson escaped before the massacre and was part of the party to escape on the Lakatoi.
+Another survivor was Robinson escaped before the massacre and was part of the party to escape aboard MV Lakatoi.

 The Japanese landed in the Tol area again on February 8, 1942 with a group going inland to Mavelo River to Kasalea where they massacred more Australians.
 They landed again on February 12 to pickup troops from the Wuluwat and Mavelo Rivers.
 Japanese Army officer, Colonel Masao Kusunose, 3rd Battalion Commander, 144th Infantry Regiment, 55th Division was deemed largely responsibility for the massacres at Tol and Waitavalo.
 He survived the war and was detained postwar but committed suicide before facing justice.

 On January 5, 1943 Captain Daniel and Major Bleasdale bailed out of B-17F "San Antonio Rose" Serial Number 41-24458, wandered the jungle for two weeks and were captured at Tol and transported to Rabaul.